galacticglum/BaseBuildingGame/CONTRIBUTING.md

 ## File Formats

-Aquatic Warfare **only accepts** files in the following formats:
+Base Buliding Game **only accepts** files in the following formats:

 ### Images

 Image files should be in a compressed, openly accessible file format such as: PNG or JPEG.
-The original source (Photoshop/GIMP/etc...) files are not to be commited to the repository but instead hosted on the Aquatic Warfare Google Drive asset directory.
+The original source (Photoshop/GIMP/etc...) files are not to be commited to the repository but instead hosted on the Google Drive asset directory.

 ### Sound Files and Music

 Audio files should be in the OGG audio format, as opposed to MP3 or uncompressed WAV files.
 Small sound effects that are played frequently should be set to: "Decompress on Load" in Unity's inspector, whereas longer sounds (such as songs) should not be.
-Uncompressed (such as WAV) files should be hosted on the Aquatic Warfare Google Drive asset directory.
+Uncompressed (such as WAV) files should be hosted on the Google Drive asset directory.